 Horses for courses

-Perhaps it’s the heft it gets from all that heritage, but Meath does “old-school” very well indeed.
+Perhaps it’s all of that heritage, but Meath does “old-school” very well indeed.
 Rivers such as the Boyne, the Blackwater and the Deel, together with the Royal Canal are havens for the angler, while its flat, rich pastureland is perfect fodder for the horses that are so successfully bred and raced there.

 Once a year that racing tradition extends to the sandy stretches of Laytown Strand for the spectacle race meet.
-Europe’s only officially approved beach racing has been thronged since it was first staged in 1868.
+Europe’s only officially approved beach racing hasattracted large crowds since it was first staged in 1868.

-Its unique, heady atmosphere means it’s a magnet for horse lovers and the curious alike.
+Its unique, exhilarating atmosphere means it’s a magnet for horse lovers and the curious alike.